dror27/dk-shack/vol2/songs/en/Don't Tell Me.md

 Now I don’t want to\
 \
 You can do whatever you want\
-I’m simply here, take what want\
+I’m simply here, take what you want\
 Don’t tell me to write this song\
 ‘Cause I might just do that too